 During the American War of Independence, Benjamin Franklin was sent to France to promote the American cause as ambassador.
 From the get-go, he worked to obtain economic and military assistance from France.
 His efforts were successful.
 First, he obtained economic assistance and secured a critical military alliance with France (1778), both of which were crucial to the winning outcome of the war.
 Second, he negotiated the Treaty of Paris (1783), which ended the war between Great Britain and the United States and its allies.
 Under the terms of the treaty, the United States greatly expanded its boundaries and enlarged its territories.
 Benjamin Franklin was greatly admired in France for his down-to-earth nature, his inquisitive mind, and his learning.
 Many aristocrats sought out his company.
 His landlord even paid for the French artist Duplessis to make a portrait of him.
 This painting is a later version of that portrait.
 He remained as ambassador to France until 1785.
 When he returned home to the United States, he occupied a position only second to that of George Washington as the champion of American independence.

 What stories have you heard about Benjamin Franklin?
 According to lore, Franklin tried to prove lightening was electrical in nature when he attached a metal key to the bottom of a dampened kite string and flew the kite in a storm.
 Some say sparks jumped from the key to the back of Franklin’s hand, proving lightening was electrical in nature.
 Most people doubt Franklin held a kite in his hands, as this would have been very dangerous.
-Perhaps Franklin positioned his kite in such a way that he was able to detect the electrical charge from the storm clouds without the risk of being struck by lightning.
+Perhaps Franklin positioned his kite in such a way that he was able to detect the ambient electrical charge from the storm clouds, and therefore he didn’t receive a fatal current through his heart.
 What are some precautions you should take when you are in a lightning storm?